 - a.
 Read 28 articles (and answer questions) in general obstetrics, gynecology, office practice, pediatric and adolescent gynecology, the four subspecialties, or any of the other available article categories (for example, emerging topics, hospice and palliative medicine, or statistics).
 These 28 articles can be chosen from any article category in any combination. - b.
 Read 2 articles (and answer questions) in patient safety.
-A "double credit" patient safety article with 8 questions will also fulfill the 2-article requirement.
+A "double credit"

+patient safety article with 8 questions will also fulfill the 2-article requirement.

 Diplomates are responsible for obtaining copies of the articles, reading them, and answering the questions accompanying the articles.
-ABOG strives to provide access to as many free articles as possible and all specialist Diplomates should be able to complete their Part II assignments by selecting open-access articles.
+ABOG strives to provide open access to as many articles as possible.
 However, ABOG does not own the content and it's up to the discretion of the content owners or publishers to determine whether they offer their articles for free or charge a fee for access.
 Diplomates who are interested in accessing fee-based articles for MOC are encouraged to contact their institutional or medical libraries.